Apple’s pushed an iOS 12.1.4 update to iPhone, iPad, and iPod touch users and the new version of iOS 12 comes with a fix for a major FaceTime flaw.

 For more on the iOS 12.1.4 download and installation, take a look at our guide.

-We’ve been using the iOS 12.1.4 update on several devices for an extended period of time and here are some early impressions regarding its performance.
+We’ve been using the iOS 12.1.4 update on several devices for an extended period of time and here are our quick impressions:

 - Battery life is stable across our devices.